gamemanual0/gm0/source/docs/software/vision.rst

 Scrcpy
 ------

 Scrcpy is an easy way to display and control Android devices connected over USB.
-It supports Linux, Windows, and macOS, offers low latency, requires low resources, has great performance, and has little to no startup time.
+It supports Linux, Windows, and macOS, offers low latency, requires low resources, and has great performance.
+It is extremely useful for debugging vision code on a Control Hub, as it will enable you to see the camera output in near real time.

-You can read more about Scrcpy `here <https://github.com/Genymobile/scrcpy>`__.
+You can find scrcpy `here <https://github.com/Genymobile/scrcpy>`__.